uleodolter/primo-new-ui-hackathon/README.md

 ## Before you start

 - Learn Javascript
-- Get used to Git Tools
+- Get used to Git Tools and GitHub
-- Get used to NodeJS Tools
+- Get used to NodeJS Tools and NPM
 - Get used to at least one Javascript Debugger (Browser)

 # Installation of Primo New UI Development Environment on Linux